 - What is Diablo 4 about?

-Following a November 2 Blizzard earnings call and an apparent reshuffle in leadership within the company, the developers confirmed that the devilish sequel has been pushed out of 2022 and into 2023 to give it a little more polish.
+Before that, a November 2 Blizzard earnings call and an apparent reshuffle in leadership within the company, the developers confirmed that the devilish sequel has been pushed out of 2022 and into 2023 to give it a little more polish.

 “While we are still planning to deliver a substantial amount of content from Blizzard next year,” they wrote, “we are now planning for a later launch of Diablo IV and Overwatch 2 than originally envisaged.”